 Sample: 10cc “Worst Band in the World” (1974)

 Easily one of Dilla’s most recognizable compositions and a centerpiece of Donuts, “Workinonit” was thrust back into the spotlight in the fall of 2020 when the folks who own the rights to the song catalog of the art pop group 10cc decided to sue over copyright infringements after Dave Chapelle used the instrumental on two of his Netflix specials.
 But that hardly cramps the shine of how Dilla transforms the band’s 1974 deliciously melodic razz at music biz egotism into an inspiring paean to perpetual motion.
-This song kicks off the album that helped change the game for instrumental hip-hop for the next 15 years and beyond.
+This song kicks off the album that helped change the game for instrumental hip-hop.

 Song: J Dilla feat.
 Common “E=MC2” (2006)